LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 Read more about it [here](https://www.nexusmods.com/fallout4/mods/49400)!

-### Subway Runner

-Explore an expansive, deadly metro system that stretches the length of the entire Commonwealth.
-No quests here, folks; only loot, exploration, death, radiation, and a new way to travel across the city.

-Read more about it [here](https://www.nexusmods.com/fallout4/mods/18639)!

 ### This is Trash - A Scrapping Alternative

 I got tired of individually scrapping every single leaf and rubbish pile every time I started a new game, so I took some inspiration from Wabbajack and automated it.
 Each settlement will now have a trash can next to the workbench.
 Scrap it and watch as the area is miraculously cleaned of all those stupid looking shrubs and garbage decals.